gorenje/flows.flowhub.org/README.md

 permalink: /
 ---

-# FlowHub: Visual Node-RED code sharing
+# FlowHub: Visual Node-RED Code Sharing

 [FlowHub.org](https://flowhub.org) is an experimental platform for *visually* sharing, documenting and collaboratively extending Node-RED flows.

 [Node-RED](https://nodered.org) is a visual development platform focussed on Internet of Things (IoT) applications.
 Underlying Node-RED is the concept of visual flow based programming and which allows for wider application of Node-RED than simply IoT.

-[Flow Based Programming](https://jpaulm.github.io/fbp/index.html) (FBP) has many useful features unfortunately FBP lacks the tooling around that exists around textual programming languages: testing (unit testing), development workflows (GitHub flow) and collaboration (code comparison).
-These features need to be recreated in a *visual* form for FBP to reach a broader audience.
-Textual FBP can be found in the use of the [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)) (i.e., `|`) on the Unix command line.
+[Flow Based Programming](https://jpaulm.github.io/fbp/index.html) (FBP) has many useful features unfortunately FBP lacks the tooling around that exists around textual programming languages: testing (e.g., unit and integration testing), development workflows (e.g., [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow)) and collaboration (e.g., version control).
+These features need to be recreated *visually* for *visual* FBP to reach a broader audience.
+Text-based FBP can be found in the use of the [pipe](https://en.wikipedia.org/wiki/Pipeline_(Unix)) (i.e., `|`) on the Unix command line.

+**Why Flow Based Programming?** FBP places the focus on data flows and not algorithmic computation, simply put: the code is hidden while instead data flows are emphasised.
+Node-RED is not a *no-code* solution, it is a *low-code* solution providing just the right level of abstraction to implement the ideas for FBP.

+Two articles are available that better describe the authors intentions in creating FlowHub.org:

+- [FlowHub: Visual Code Sharing](https://blog.openmindmap.org/blog/flowhub)
+- [FlowHub.org: Towards collaborative visual flow based development](https://blog.openmindmap.org/blog/flowhub-collaborative-code-sharing)

 Flows from FlowHub.org can be imported (i.e., *pulled*) directly into Node-RED using the [FlowHub nodes](https://flows.nodered.org/node/@gregoriusrippenstein/node-red-contrib-flowhub).
 Flows can be uploaded (i.e., *pushed*) to FlowHub.org using a valid email address and are curated by the authors of FlowHub.org.

-Two articles are available that better describe my intentions in creating FlowHub.org:

-- [FlowHub: Visual Code Sharing](https://blog.openmindmap.org/blog/flowhub)
-- [FlowHub.org: Towards collaborative visual flow based development](https://blog.openmindmap.org/blog/flowhub-collaborative-code-sharing)

-In summary, the focus is on clarity of flow changes between revisions, on sharing of knowledge and collaboratively working on Node-RED flows.

 ## Goals

-FlowHub aims to promote visual programming by providing tools that every programmer would expect from a programming language.
-FlowHub.org explores what it means to apply concepts such as refactoring, design patterns, unit tests, code sharing and version control in the context of a visual programming environment such as Node-RED.
+FlowHub aims to **promote visual programming** by providing tools that every programmer would expect from a programming language.
+FlowHub.org explores what it means to apply concepts such as refactoring, design patterns, unit tests, code sharing and version control to the concept of *visual* programming.

-Years of textual-based programming has created a body of concepts, wisdoms and best-practices that must be transported and applied in a visual-based programming environment.
+Years of text-based programming has created a body of concepts, **wisdoms and best-practices** that must be transported and applied in a visual-based programming environment.
 Some of these ideas might prove to become redundant in a visual environment and new ideas will arise, the best fit remains to be found.

+We as developers have to realise that that text-based programming is becoming the **[punchcards](https://en.wikipedia.org/wiki/Punched_card)** that text-based programming replaced.
+A new approach should be found to extend the knowledge and ideas of programming.

 ## Example Flows